samvera/hyku/README.md

 - Create an OAuth 2.0 Client ID: https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred

 #### Set the Account Settings
-(Uncomment the config/analytics.yml file so that any tenant's without the account level settings referenced below can fallback to the default values in the project level environment variables.)

 This applies to each of your environments: development/staging/production/etc.
 Dashboard >> Settings >> Account